+- 1) Rider's balance

-2) Rider's seat
+- 2) Rider's seat

+- 3) Use of aids

+- 4) Ability to follow directions

-5) Ring etiquette and safety
+- 5) Ring etiquette and safety

+- 6) Sportsmanlike conduct

-7) Results as shown by the performance of the horse are not to be considered more important than the manner used in obtaining them.
+- 7) Results as shown by the performance of the horse are not to be considered more important than the manner used in obtaining them.

-C. Class Procedure - Riders will remain in the ring throughout the individual workouts.
+- C. Class Procedure Riders will remain in the ring throughout the individual

+workouts